waudbygroup/NMRAnalysis.jl/docs/src/quickstart.md

 # Quick Start

-This guide will help you get started with `NMRAnalysis.jl`, even if you're new to Julia.
+This guide will help you get started with NMRAnalysis.jl, even if you're new to Julia.

 ## Installation

-### Step 1: Install Julia

-1. If you don't already have Julia installed, **download Julia** from https://julialang.org/install/ and install according to the instructions on this page.
+1. If you don't already have Julia installed, **download Julia** from [https://julialang.org/install/](https://julialang.org/install/) and install according to the instructions on this page.

 2. **Verify installation** by opening a terminal/command prompt and typing:
    ```